Authentication

 Recommended

-Pass your API key in the x-api-key header.
-This is the most secure and recommended method.
+Pass your API key in the Authorization: Bearer <your-key> header.

 bash